macblair221/eeg-signal-acquisition/README.md

 - Verified circuit behavior using:
   - AC analysis to inspect frequency response and gain
   - Transient analysis to test sine-wave inputs at different frequencies
+- Replaced the ideal op-amp model with LTspice’s ADTL084 model as a more realistic TL084-family approximation
+- Verified predictable gain behavior across 1mV, 100µV, 50µV, and 10µV test inputs
 - Current LTspice version uses an approximate passband of ~0.5 Hz to ~40 Hz with total simulated gain of approximately 121x

 ### Hardware